 Microwave English Muffin

-Jump to Recipe
+Jump to Recipe ▼

 This post may contain affiliate links.
 See my disclosure policy.

-This microwave English muffin makes the perfect single-serving breakfast that takes just 5 ingredients and 90 seconds to make.
+My microwave English muffin makes the perfect single-serving breakfast with just 5 ingredients and 90 seconds.
 Oven instructions included!

-microwave english muffin.
+microwave English muffin.

 Table of Contents